Loading…

 Wednesday July 9, 2025 1:30pm - 2:30pm MDT

-How to see and analyze Acadience Reading data, including Pathways of Progress and Progress Monitoring, to support students.
+How to see and analyze Acadience Reading data, including Progress Monitoring, to support students.

 Participants MAY FIND IT USEFUL to have one or more of the following platforms/devices during this session: Mac Laptop, Windows Laptop, Android Tablet / Smartphone, iPad / iPhone, Windows Tablet / Smartphone, Chromebook